 But wait!
 Isn’t targeting communication a good thing?
 Well, yes…but is that the right technology for all your teams?
 It makes a ton of sense for office workers who need to quickly collaborate on a computer-based task.
 But is that what your deskless workers need?
 More on that later.

 Why Do Companies Use P2P Chat for Employee Communication?

-The rising trend of providing peer-to-peer messaging solutions within employee apps is troubling.
-Essentially, this is where companies provide instant messaging for employees.
+The rising trend of providing peer to peer messaging solutions within employee apps is troubling.

-Peer-to-peer communication is perceived as something you need to provide your workers with because companies strive to provide more transparency and collaboration.
-Again, this ties back to companies trying to improve employee engagement.
+Peer to peer chat is perceived as something you need to provide your workers with because companies strive to provide more transparency and collaboration.
+They think that p2p chat will improve employee engagement.
 And while it might for some, it’s not a one-size-fits-all solution.

 Why You Should Crack Down on Shadow IT